had0j/io_qp2_rule_eng/readme.md

 When this value is 0 (TL etc. modes' normal condition), garbage hole positions are evenly randomly chosen.
 If `Garbage lines aren't continuous` (messiness_nosame, for example custom room options) is activated at the same time, then it will avoid the last column picked
 In qp2, this value's default formula is `33-floor*3`, the further the easier, suspected to be used to cancel overly fast difficulty increase from garbage messiness

-When activating 【Expert(+)】, this value -33, which means evenly random at the start
+When activating【Expert(+)】, this value -33, which means evenly random at the start
-When activating 【Messier Garbage(+)】, this value -25
+When activating【Messier Garbage(+)】, this value -25
-When activating 【Volatile Garbage+】, this value is locked to 50 for the entire run
+When activating【Volatile Garbage+】, this value is locked to 50 for the entire run

 > The worst condition is Floor 10【Expert】【Messier Garbage】's -55
-> The easiest is 【Volatile Garbage+】's 50
+> The easiest is【Volatile Garbage+】's 50

 Specific garbage hole position choosing process:
 1. Calculate every columns' `dig difficulty score`